OpenPress-ai/openpress/docs/dementor_editor.md

 ### 9. Implement Drag-and-Drop Functionality

 9.1.
 Examine Elementor's drag-and-drop implementation in the `views/` directory.
 9.2.
-Adapt the drag-and-drop functionality to work with our Vue.js components.
+Adapt the drag-and-drop functionality to work with Alpine.js.

 ### 10. Add Real-time Preview

 10.1.
 Implement a preview pane that updates in real-time as changes are made.
 10.2.
-Use Vue.js reactivity system for real-time updates.
+Use Alpine.js reactivity system for real-time updates.

 ### 11. Implement Undo/Redo Functionality

 11.1.
-Examine Elementor's history module in the `document/` directory.
+Examine Elementor's history module in the `modules/history/` directory.
 11.2.
-Implement a similar history system using Vue.js state management (e.g., Vuex).
+Implement a similar history system using Alpine.js state management.

 ### 12. Add Responsive Editing